 Private bookings range from parties and wedding receptions to joint council meetings and book launches.
 Hire of the hall includes the use of newly installed internet connectivity via WiFi, a good kitchen facilities and disabled access.

-Other village hall users include the Wine Club, Art and Craft, WI, Parish Council, Wenhaston Commons Group, Exercise Group, WEA, Bingo and the Drop-In Club.
+Other village hall users include the Wine Club, Art and Craft, WI, Parish Council, Wenhaston Commons Group, WEA and Bingo.
 Regular calendar favourites include jumble sales, church lunches, Christmas bazaar, table-top sales, village show and art events.
 On the last Saturday in the month, running alongside our cafe, we have a successful "Produce, Craft and Flea Market"from 10am until 12.30pm.
 Our aim is to raise funds for Village Hall maintenance and support local small businesses.

 Well-stocked book shelves in the corridor enable anyone to borrow books and magazines on trust and donate items if appropriate.